Demographics of Brazil: Childlessness and education

 The color or race of the woman and the level of education has also shown to influence the fact of not having children.
-In 2013, among European women aged 15 to 49 years, 41.5% had no children, while among African women, the percentage was 35.8%.
+In 2013, among white women aged 15 to 55 years, 41.5% had no children, while among black and brown women, the percentage was 35.8%.

-The proportional difference is even greater among European women compared to African 25–29 years.
-While the proportion among European women childless was 48.1% among African women was 33.8%.
+The proportional difference is even greater among white women compared to black and brown 25–29 years.
+While the proportion among white women childless was 48.1% among black and brown women was 33.8%.

-Regarding education, among women 15–49 years of age with more than eight years of schooling, 44.2% had no children in 2013, while among those with up to seven years of study this figure was 21.6%.
+Regarding education, among women 15–49 years of age with more than eight years of schooling, 50% had no children in 2013, while among those with up to seven years of study this figure was 5%.

 Schooling among women 25–29 years has shown an even greater disparity.
 Among the less educated, 16.3% had no children, while among the more educated 54.5% had no children.
 The proportion of women aged 45 to 49 without children was 8.2% in 2013 among those with less education and 15.1% among those with more years of schooling.

-Total fertility rate

-1.78 children born/woman (IBGE 2015 est.)

-Urbanization

-In Brazil, most important cities are on the coast or close to it.
-State capitals are also, commonly, the largest city of their states.
-Notable exceptions to this are Vitória, the capital of Espírito Santo, and Florianópolis, the capital of Santa Catarina.

-There are also non-capital metropolitan areas, for example, in São Paulo state (Campinas, Santos, Paraíba Valley, Sorocaba, Ribeirão Preto and Franca), Minas Gerais (Steel Valley), Rio Grande do Sul (Sinos Valley), and Santa Catarina (Itajaí Valley), amongst others.